Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 To assess the selected barrier, tap the ‘ASSESS THIS FEATURE’ button.
 This will open the rapid assessment form.

-The first question will ask, “This structure is currently identified as (either a dam or a stream crossing), is this correct?
+The first question will ask, “This structure is currently identified as (either a dam or a stream crossing), is this correct?""

 - If the default structure type is correct, simply tap ‘Yes’ to proceed.
 - If the structure type is incorrect, then tap ‘No/Unsure’.